 In accordance with normal commercial practice, the academy trust trust has purchased insurance to protect Governors and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy trust business.
-The insurance provides cover up to £1,000,000 (2019 - £5,000,000) on any one claim and the cost for the year ended 31 August 2020 was of £400.
-In 2019 the cost was included within the total insurance cost.
+The insurance provides cover up to £1,000,000 (2020 - £1,000,000) on any one claim and the cost for the year ended 31 August 2021 was included within the total insurance cost.
+In 2020 the cost was £400.